moq-wg/moq-transport/draft-lcurley-warp.md

 This frequency of audio segments is configurable, at the cost of additional overhead.
 It's NOT RECOMMENDED to create a segment for each audio frame because of this overhead.

-### Group of Samples {#appendix.gos}
-Video can only recover from severe congestion with an I-frame, so there's not much point recovering audio at a separate interval.
+Since video can only recover from severe congestion with an I-frame, so there's not much point recovering audio at a separate interval.
 It is RECOMMENDED to create a new audio segment at each video I-frame.

 ~~~